davidharrod/FlowPredict/README.md

-# FlowTransformer
+# FlowPredict
-Transformer to substitute POD.
+Use deep learning to predict flow filed excitation.